Promoting only sustainable use of Red Siskins

 - We produced the publication “Social network analysis reveals specialized trade in an Endangered songbird”, which was selected as “Featured Paper 2020” giving us the opportunity to make these results visible and gain new allies for the next steps

-- We executed two collaborative workshops with aviculturists have been developed towards the improvement of breeding protocols at the service of the RS Conservation Center and the Aviculturists and Specialists Group to RS Conservation (ASG) has been formed, which currently has a section within our website with main objective, accomplishments, testimonials, and a discussion forum.
+- Two collaborative workshops with aviculturists have been developed with the aim of improving breeding protocols at the Red Siskin Conservation Center.
+Additionally, the Aviculturists and Specialists Group to Red Siskin Conservation (ASG) has been formed.